-The University fo Surrey is well known for its focus on graduate employability.
+The University of Surrey is well-known for its focus on graduate employability.
 Figures from the Higher Education Statistics Agency (HESA) reveal that 93% of Surrey’s 2017 graduates were in work (or further education) six months after they graduated.

-According to the Guardian University Guide 2019 (UK subject rankings), the following subjects offered by the University of Surrey are to be amongst the top 10 subjects throughout the whole UK.
-They include: Criminology, Music, Engineering: electronic and electrical, Modern languages and linguistics, Chemical engineering, Hospitality and tourism, Chemistry, Biosciences, Computer sciences.
+According to the Guardian University Guide 2019 (UK subject rankings), the following subjects offered by the University of Surrey are amongst the top 10 subjects throughout the whole UK.
+They include; Criminology, Music, Engineering: Electronic and Electrical, Modern languages and Linguistics, Chemical Engineering, Hospitality and Tourism, Chemistry, Biosciences and Computer sciences.